alcf-lidar/alcf/docs/installation/index.md

 ### Building from the source code

-If you want to build the ALCF from the source code, run the following commands in the source code directory:
+If you want to build the ALCF from the source code, download the source code from [GitHub](https://github.com/alcf-lidar/alcf) or one of the [releases below](#releases), and run the following commands in the source code directory:

 ```sh
 ./download_cosp